 4. Geneva History Museum

 Facing the Kane County Courthouse downtown is an award-winning local history museum.
 The Geneva Historical Society has been around since 1943, and after years located in Wheeler Park opened a museum in this fine two-story building downtown.
 I suggest visiting if you’d like to learn more about Geneva’s rich history.

 In the Main Gallery is Geneva’s Story, a compelling and neatly presented exhibition detailing Geneva’s rich history, and the vital role of both the Fox River and railroads in the city’s development.

 The Geneva History Museum is engaged in the community, and organizes walking tours, bike tours, van tours as well as group programs covering interesting aspects of Geneva’s history and culture, from crimes & criminals, to famous residents, architecture, Swedish immigration and JFK’s visit in 1960.

 5. Fox River Trail

 A wonderful asset for a dozen riverside communities, mostly in Kane County, is this 40-mile multi-use path from Algonquin to Oswego.
 Geneva is one, and you can use this waterfront trail to get from downtown to the Fabyan Villa and Windmill, or continue down to Batavia, which also has an attractive downtown area.

 Heading north you could organize a Sunday trip to South Elgin, where a historic stretch of riverside track has been preserved for a trolley museum.

 Geneva is a cycle-friendly town, with a large store for sales, rentals and repairs (Mill Race Cyclery), right on the Fox River Trail.
-In summer, Mill Race Cyclery also rents kayaks, canoes and paddle boards for an adventure on the Fox River.
+If you’re visiting in summer I would rent a kayak or canoe for an adventure on the Fox River

 6. Kane County Cougars